erikc5000/deco-mongo/README.md

     if (value === undefined) {
       return undefined
     } else if (typeof value !== 'string') {
-      throw new Error('I wasn't expecting to get a non-string value out of the database!')
+      throw new Error("I wasn't expecting to get a non-string value out of the database!")
     }

     switch (targetType) {